Alusus/Http/readme.md

 `callback`: Callback that server will execute when receiving a request.

+`userData`: The optional custo user data that was passed to `startServer`.

 `optsCount`: Number of options in `opts`.

 `opts`: Options related to server initialization, like port number.

 ```
+func startServer(callback: RequestCallback, userData: ptr, port: CharsPtr): ptr[Context];
 func startServer(callback: RequestCallback, port: CharsPtr): ptr[Context];
 ```

 `callback`: Callback that server will execute when receiving a request.

+`userData`: The optional custo user data that was passed to `startServer`.

 `port`: Port number that server listens to.